 Consequences of Defaulting on a Loan

 If you are one day late paying a bill, you have defaulted on your loan.
 With personal loans and credit cards, you may be granted a 30-day grace period to repay a missed payment.
-After that, however, you’ll start to see late fees and possibly even a sharp increase of interest rates.
+After that, however, you’ll start to see late fees and possibly even a sharp increase in interest rates.
 If another 30 days pass, collections calls will likely begin to make contact as your account enters default status.
 By six months following a missed payment, the bank will most likely charge-off your account from its books, though this doesn’t relieve you of the burden; more likely, a collections agency will purchase the account and attempt to collect it instead.
 Now comes a collector who is financially invested in finding and collecting from you, which means the calls will likely increase in frequency.

 Eventually, this charge-off will end up at an attorney’s office, and the attorney may elect to issue one last letter requesting payment, or else you may end up in court.
 You may end up legally ordered to repay the original debt along with other fees.
 At this stage, the default is public record.
 This means that if you were to apply for a new job, employers could learn of your default status on your bills and decide not to hire you.